p≡p for Thunderbird¶

 Step 1: Run the installation file by double clicking on the installer file.

 Step 2: The first p≡p for Thunderbird installation screen will appear.
 While loading, the installer checks for system compatibility and verifies that you have a supported version of Thunderbird installed.

 Step 3: The p≡p for Thunderbird licensing agreement will be shown.
-Please read through this agreement in its entirety.
-After you have read and agreed to the p≡p for Thunderbird licensing agreement, please check the “I accept the terms in the License Agreement” checkbox and click Install.
+Please read through this agreement and when finished please activate the accept checkbox and click Install.

 Step 4: The installer will now need your permission to continue.
 This is a security feature of Windows.
 When the below dialog appears, please enter the administrator password (if required) and click Yes.